djmattyg007/httpclip/README.txt

 You'll need to point the application at this file using the HTTPCLIP_SETTINGS environment variable.
 You can use this to configure other Flask configuration settings.
-See here for a full list: http://flask.pocoo.org/docs/latest/config/
+See here for a full list: http://flask.pocoo.org/docs/latest/config/ You can also define a custom log file and turn on verbose logging with the following settings:

+  HTTPCLIP_LOGFILE="/path/to/logfile.log"
+  HTTPCLIP_VERBOSELOGGING=True

 To run the application, use the following command: